mbroersen/mark-down-my-docs/README.md

 `MarkDown` generator for `.js` and `.ts` source files with `js-doc` documentation blocks

 ## Why?
-I was looking for an out of the box, simple setup document generator for a project of mine.
+I was looking for an out-of-the-box, simple setup document generator for a project of mine.
 So I could easily generate my documentation for this project.
-It was harder than it sounded, to hard.
+It was harder than it sounded, too hard.

-### These where my demands
+### These were my demands
 1. Runs right away after installation without extra setup.
 2. Supports typescript and javascript.
 3. Supports js-docs.
 4. Generates MarkDown files.
-5. Has as little dependencies as possible.
+5. Has as few dependencies as possible.
 6. Is fast
 7. Is a node application